-9. Should particular dog breeders that are members of particular dog breeding associations be exempt from registering with the Government as dog breeders? □ Yes □ No ⋈ Unsure Please provide reasons for your response: In South Australia, dog breeder registration has recently been introduced.
+- 9. Should particular dog breeders that are members of particular dog breeding associations be exempt from registering with the Government as dog breeders?

+- □ Yes

+-  No

+- □ Unsure

+Please provide reasons for your response: any approval given for to dog breeders would be conditioned to be a member of an approved dog association.
+Without an approval process it possibly would be difficult to enforce where and if necessary the requirements of the Dog Act.

+In South Australia, dog breeder registration has recently been introduced.

 Members of Dogs SA (the Dogs West equivalent) are not exempt from registering as dog breeders, but Dogs SA are responsible for inputting and maintaining their member's details into the dog breeder register.

 The membership number issued by Dogs SA is also used as the Government dog breeder registration number.

-10. Should recognised dog breeder associations in WA be responsible for inputting the details of their members into the Government's dog breeder register on the centralised registration system? ☒ Yes ☐ No ☐ Unsure Please provide reasons for your response: Puts the onus back on the Dog Breeder to have this recognised by WA dog breeder assoc. before applying to the LGA.
+- 10. Should recognised dog breeder associations in WA be responsible for inputting the details of their members into the Government's dog breeder register on the centralised registration system?

+-  Yes

+- □ No

+- □ Unsure

+Please provide reasons for your response: Efficient process of administration

 11. What do you perceive to be the benefits of recognised dog breeder associations inputting their members details into the Government's dog breeder register?
-(You may select more than one option) ☑ Creates consistency between registers Avoids duplication for dog breeders who would otherwise need to register with both associations ☒ Potentially lessens the administrative burden on local governments ☒ Ensures that dog breeders registered with dog breeder associations are also registered with the Government and can be traced on the Government system ☐ Other - please specify:
+(You may select more than one option)

+☑ Creates consistency between registers

+\boxtimes Avoids duplication for dog breeders who would otherwise need to register with both associations

+Detentially lessens the administrative burden on local governments

+Ensures that dog breeders registered with dog breeder associations are also registered with the Government and can be traced on the Government system

+□ Other - please specify:

-- 12. What obligations should there be on recognised dog breeder associations that input their members details into the Government's dog breeder register? (you may select more than one option) - Recognised dog breeder associations must update any change of their member's details within seven days of being notified of the change - Recognised dog breeder associations must notify the relevant local government when a dog breeder is no longer a member of their association - Recognised dog breeder associations must notify the relevant local government if a member's membership of their association is cancelled by the association - Recognised dog breeder associations must notify relevant enforcement agencies where they find evidence that one of their members is not complying with the requirements under the Dog Act, Animal Welfare Act or a relevant dog local law
+12. What obligations should there be on recognised dog breeder associations that input their members details into the Government's dog breeder register? (you may select more than one option)

+Recognised dog breeder associations must update any change of their member's details within seven days of being notified of the change

+Recognised dog breeder associations must notify the relevant local government when a dog breeder is no longer a member of their association

+Recognised dog breeder associations must notify the relevant local government if a member's membership of their association is cancelled by the association

+□ Recognised dog breeder associations must notify relevant enforcement agencies where they find evidence that one of their members is not complying with the requirements under the Dog Act, Animal Welfare Act or a relevant dog local law

-Other - please specify: -- --------- -----------------
+Other - please specify: